stackbit-projects/joonasryynanen-2e21f/content/posts/data-driven-development-develop-software-based-on-evidence-not-opinions-copy.md

 subtitle = ""
 thumb_img_alt = ""
 thumb_img_path = ""
-title = "Data-Driven Development - Develop software based on evidence, not opinions-(copy)"
+title = "Data-Driven Development - Develop software based on evidence, not opinions"

 +++
 When companies develop software products, it is rather common that